 The plant by-products increased because of a greater production of leachates in landfills due to the higher rainfall in 2018 compared to the previous year, which was characterized by an extraordinary drought.

 |Compost and stabilization plants||379.4||361.5|

-The data refer to plant inflow waste.
-Duplication may therefore be included.
+The data concern plant incoming waste.
+Duplication may therefore occur.
 Some of the waste treated in selection plants, for example, may be disposed of in landfills following selection.
 The outgoing waste from plants, which has therefore been included among the final-use plants, was subtracted from the quantities treated in the separation plants.

 Waste treatment increased by 7.2% compared to 31 December 2017.
 In this regard, notably smaller quantities sent to landfill, while the quantities treated in the waste-to-energy sector increased slightly over the previous year.
 The increase in quantities at the selection plants is due to the higher quantities treated, mainly at the Castiglione delle Stiviere plant.
 The lower quantities in composting and stabilization plants are mainly due to scheduled maintenance activities on some plants for regulatory compliance.
 The higher quantities in the chain of stabilization and chemical-physical plants are due to the increase in leachates from landfills due to the greater rainfall.
 Lastly, the third-party plants/other plants sector benefited from the higher quantities treated by Waste Recycling and the increase in by-products treated in third-party plants.